Summer always seems to fly by. How can we already be talking about winterizing pools?

-1. Clean Out The Pool
+1. Clean Out the Pool

 Cleaning your pool now, before closing, helps prevent algae and will make your spring opening even easier, with less spring cleaning.
 First, be sure to remove all leaves, dirt, insects, or other debris.
 Don’t forget to vacuum the pool and brush the walls using a non-abrasive cleaner made for vinyl or tile.
+If you want the process to go a little smoother, skip the manual labor and let a Polaris® automatic pool cleaner handle the tedious task of cleaning and scrubbing your pool surfaces.
+With pool cleaning technology designed for your convenience, you can choose from a variety of automatic pool cleaning options – robotic pool cleaners, pressure-side pool cleaners and suction-side pool cleaners.

 2. Balance the Water

 Properly balanced water protects your pool and equipment from corrosion.
 Use a test kit to measure pool chemistry.
 Total alkalinity should be between 80-120 ppm; pH level should be between 7.4-7.6.
 Once the water has been balanced, shock and chlorinate your pool.
 Shocking kills stubborn bacteria that might linger even when the temperature drops drastically.
-If you aren't sure what chemicals to add, your local pool retailer can help you!
+If you aren't sure what chemicals to add, your local pool retailer can help you.

-3. Remove Equipment
+3. Remove Pool Equipment

 4. Lower the Water Level